 It was originally proposed by the Air Resources Board.
 It aims to cut down on carbon emissions from deforestation and incentivize forest land retention.
 More than the positive effect it would have on problems within the state, it would serve as an immensely important and symbolic step towards enforcing practical, quantifiable systems to globally face deforestation and the broader issue of environmental justice.

-Please add your name to this petition urging California's State Legislature, governor Gavin Newsom, and California Air Resources Board to take action to endorse the California Tropical Forest Standard.
+Please add your name to this petition urging California's State Legislature, governor Gavin Newsom, and the Air Resources Board to take action to endorse the California Tropical Forest Standard.